robrechtdr/inonemonth/INSTALL.markdown

   6. Copy the value of `Client ID` to the value of `ALLAUTH_SOCIAL_APP_GITHUB_ID` in `inonemonth/settings/local.py`.
 7. Create a [gmail address which can send automated mails](https://support.google.com/mail/answer/14257?hl=en):
    Copy the email address and password to the values of `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` in `.env`.
+8. Activate tmux to enable running multiple shells and conveniently switch between them:
+   `tmux`
-8. Load local environment variables:
+9. Load local environment variables:
    `source .env`
-9. Get into the local virtual environment:
+10. Get into the local virtual environment:
    `workon inonemonth_local`
+11. Run the celery worker:
+   `celery -A inonemonth worker -l info`
+12. Open a new tmux window:
+   `tmux new-window`
+13. Repeat step *9* and *10* in the new window

 **Running the server**
 1. Run the local server on your guest machine as the db is already set up with syncdb and migrate:
   `fab loc:"runserver 0.0.0.0:8000"`
-2. View the site in the browser of your host machine by visiting `http://localhost:8009`.
+2. View the site in the browser of your host machine by visiting `http://localhost:8009`

 > If you want to view the site on the browser of your host machine then you NEED
 > to use runserver `0.0.0.0:8000` instead of the default `127.0.0.1:8000`.
 This is because